-While the NSW economy has grown by around 9% between 2012–13 and 2015–16, total NSW and ACT energy consumption has declined by almost 6% over the same period.
-In 2015–16, final energy consumption in NSW and ACT was 1,156 petajoules (PJ), 69PJ less than in 2012–13.
+Total NSW and ACT energy consumption has generally trended downward over the last decade with slight fluctuations.
+Energy consumption decreased by around 2% from 1,169 petajoules (PJ) in 2009–10, to 1,142 PJ in 2018–19.
+Total energy consumption in NSW and the ACT was as low as 1,125 PJ in 2015–16.
 Figure 3.1 shows the sectoral trends in final energy consumed for the NSW and ACT economies.

-Figure 3.1: Final energy consumption by sector NSW and the ACT 1984–85 to 2015–16
+Figure 3.1: Final energy consumption by sector, NSW and the ACT 1988–89 to 2018–19

-Industrial sector includes agriculture, mining and manufacturing.
+‘Industrial’ sector includes agriculture, mining and manufacturing.

-Commercial sector includes general commercial, construction and water, sewerage and drainage industries.
+‘Commercial’ sector includes general commercial, construction and water, sewerage and drainage industries.

 Energy use by fuel type and sector

-Petroleum was the largest component of final energy used in NSW and the ACT (around 55%).
-The transport sector was the major user of petroleum in 2015–16 (505PJ), followed by the industrial sector (118PJ).
-Industrial sector use of petroleum has declined, mainly due to the closure of the Kurnell refinery.
+Petroleum was the largest component of final energy used at around 58%.
+The transport sector was the major user of petroleum in 2018–19 (525 PJ), followed by the industrial sector (120 PJ).

-Renewable energy use in final consumption decreased from 45PJ in 2013–14 to about 37PJ in 2015–16, due to reduced output from Snowy Hydro.
-This category predominantly represents the use of biomass (organic matter), solar and hydroelectricity energy.
+Renewable energy use in final consumption increased from 37 PJ in 2015–16 to about 76 PJ in 2018–19 due to the rapid expansion of solar PV as well as wind energy.
+This category predominantly represents the use of biomass (organic matter), solar and hydroelectric energy.

-Coal use accounted for around 11% of final consumption in 2015–16, and gas use 10% (this excludes coal and gas used for electricity generation).
-The industrial sector is the sole user of coal (other than for electricity generation), which is used to generate heat as part of the manufacturing process.
+Coal use accounted for around 8% of final consumption in 2018–19, and natural gas almost 10% (excluding coal and gas used for electricity generation).
+The industrial sector is the sole user of coal (other than for electricity generation) and it is used to generate heat as part of the manufacturing process.
 The industrial sector is also the largest user of gas, mostly as a raw material input.
-Total coal use declined (126PJ in 2015–16 compared to 139PJ in 2012–13), while total use of gas increased slightly (114PJ in 2015–16, compared to 111PJ in 2012–13).
+Total coal use declined from 126 PJ in 2015–16 to 87 PJ in 2018–19, while total use of gas decreased slightly to 112 PJ in 2018–19 from 114 PJ in 2015–16.

 - Data re-analysed by NSW Department of Planning and Environment to avoid double-counting and better allocate energy use to sectors.

-Consumption by the electricity generation sector is not shown.
+- Consumption by the electricity generation sector is not shown.

-Coal consumption figures exclude coal inputs to electricity generation.
+- Coal consumption figures exclude coal inputs to electricity generation.

-Gas consumption figures exclude gas inputs to electricity generation.
+- Gas consumption figures exclude gas inputs to electricity generation.

-Renewable energy figures quoted include biomass (including biofuels), solar and hydroelectricity.
+- Renewable energy figures quoted include biomass (including biofuels), solar and hydroelectricity.

 Per capita energy consumption

-Table 3.1: Per capita energy consumption in NSW and the ACT, 1 July 2006 –30 June 2016
+Table 3.1: Per capita energy consumption in NSW and the ACT, 1 July 2009–30 June 2019

-Figure 3.3: Renewable fuel sources for NSW electricity, 2001–2017
+Figure 3.3: Renewable fuel sources for NSW electricity, 2008–09 to 2019–2020

 Figure 3.4: Electricity consumption and demand forecasts, NSW and the ACT